-A word witch weaves his or her magick into words.
-We know that merely writing things down can cause changes in ourselves and in the universe.
-We can bring our desired outcome merely by writing it down, putting some energy into it and then assuming, without doubt that it will happen.
-What we don't have control over (and neither would we want it so) is how it happens.
-Thus we are very, very careful how we craft our magickal words.
+A Word Witch weaves their magick into words.
+We know that merely writing things down can cause changes in ourselves and in the Universe.
+We can bring our desired outcome simply by writing it down, putting some energy into it and then assuming, without doubt, that it will happen.
+We don't have control over (and neither would we want it so) how it happens.
+Thus we are cautious about how we craft our magickal words.

 56. Solitary Witch

-A solitary witch is one who works alone.
-She may keep her witchiness a secret.
-She believes she can raise more power and do more good relying on her own ability to channel energy.
-A solitary may also be any of the witch types described on this page.
-So a Kitchen witch may be a solitary.
-A Wiccan might be a solitary.
+A Solitary Witch works alone.
+They may keep their witchiness a secret.
+They believe they can raise more power and do more good, relying on their ability to channel energy.
+A Solitary may also be any of the witch types described on this page.
+So a Kitchen Witch may be solitary.
+A Wiccan might be solitary.

-Having said that, it doesn't mean the solitary might not meet up with others for a good old knees-up in the local pub, otherwise known as a moot.
-After which, she may morph into a green witch and, on the way home, find herself communing with a bush, thus transforming into a hedge witch.
+It doesn't mean the Solitary Witch might not meet up with others for a good old knees-up in the local pub, otherwise known as a moot.
+After which, they may morph into a Green Witch and, on the way home, find themselves communing with a bush, thus transforming into a Hedge Witch.
 Magickal.
-Let's hope she has a good friend who can provide her with a hangover remedy in the morning.
+Let's hope they have a good friend who is a Herbal Witch and can provide them with a hangover remedy in the morning.

-One of the first books I bought on witchcraft was the late Scott Cunningham’s .
-It is still sold in huge numbers and really, every witch should have a copy on her bookshelf (or on her Kindle device).
-This book is a foundational practice for many a Wiccan, the world over.
-Wicca: A Guide for the Solitary Practitioner
+One of the first books I bought on witchcraft was the late Scott Cunningham’s Wicca: A Guide for the Solitary Practitioner.
+It still sells in huge numbers, and really, every witch should have a copy on her bookshelf (or on her Kindle device).
+This book is a foundational practice for many a Wiccan the world over.

 Seek wisdom in books, rare manuscripts, and cryptic poems if you will, but seek it out also in simple stones, and fragile herbs, and in the cries of wild birds.
-Listen to the whisperings of the wind and the roar of water if you would discover magic, for it is here that the old secrets are preserved.— Scott Cunningham June 27, 1956 – March 28, 1993
+Listen to the whisperings of the wind and the roar of water if you would discover magic, for it is here that the old secrets are preserved.

 58. Tech Witch

-A tech witch is one who makes the most of all the technology available today.
-S/he thinks nothing of working a spell on their phone, tablet or laptop.
+A Tech Witch makes the most of all the technology available today.
+They think nothing of working a spell on their phone, tablet, or laptop.
 They also work with others using such tools as Skype and Whatsapp.
 They may keep their grimoire or Book of Shadows in digital form.
 And there's no denying that the advent of the internet has enabled growing interest in modern pagan movements.

-Tech witches believe that using all the tools available, such as a microwave in place of a cauldron, is perfectly fine, as I'm pretty sure that ye olde village witch would have done the same if she had access to such resources.
+Tech Witches believe that using all the available tools, such as a microwave in place of a cauldron, is perfectly fine, as I'm sure that ye olde village witch would have done the same if she had access to such resources.

 Crowley's system is based on ceremonial ritual, primarily derived from an interpretation of Egyptian traditions.
 Crowley is much derided, but modern Wicca owes a lot to his work, and he was a fascinating character.

-The neo-pagan religion, Wicca, developed from a tradition developed by the retired English civil servant, Gerald Gardner in the 1950s.
+The neo-pagan religion, Wicca, developed from a tradition created by the retired English civil servant Gerald Gardner in the 1950s.
 Many people believe that Wicca is ancient, but it is far from it.
-It is based on all manner of traditions and has grown a slightly ‘sweetness and light' veneer over the last few years.
+It is based on all manner of traditions and has grown a slight 'sweetness and light' veneer over the last few years.

-In some ways Wicca is lovely because you can construct your own version and make it be exactly as you wish.
-However, you have to be careful of any coven or organization who tells you it 'must' be done in a certain way.
+In some ways, Wicca is lovely because you can construct your personal version and make it exactly as you wish.
+However, you have to be careful of any coven or organisation which tells you it 'must' be done in a certain way.
 Wiccans can be as dogmatic as any religious sect.

 There's no evidence that Gardner ever referred to his particular brand of witchcraft as Wicca.
-However, it's said that he called those who practiced it 'wica’.
-The first recorded use of the term, Wicca, was in 1962.
+However, it's said that he called those who practised it 'wica.'
+The first recorded use of the term Wicca was in 1962.